The-Good-Virus/M9-Team-Assignment/README.md

 # The following program has proven to be functional and reveals to be a calculator that appears on the left side of the screen

-# The user is able to type in any simple or complexed mathmatical question into the calculator and it will show the correct answer
+# The user is able to type in any simple or complexed mathematical question into the calculator and it will show the correct answer

 # The coder stated in the code that they didn't use the Lamba function but despite that the code still runs like a regular calculator